WadeYin9712/SentiBERT/README.md

 ```
 java -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,parse,sentiment -file xxx_train\dev\test_text.txt -outputFormat json -ssplit.eolonly true -tokenize.whitespace true
 ```
 3. Run `/stanford-corenlp-full-2018-10-05/xxx_st.py` to transform the tree structure into matrices `/glue_data/xxx/xxx_train\dev\test_span.npy` and `/glue_data/xxx/xxx_train\dev\test_span_3.npy`.
 The first matrix is used as mask in the first layer of our attention mechanism.
 The second matrix is used as mask in the second layer.
-Will first publish them via Google Drive.

 ## Pretraining
 1. Generate epoches for preparation